jbrems/logger/README.md

 # @jbrems/logger
 A simple Winston logger instance for personal use.
+Writes logs to the console.

 ## ♻ Use
 1. Add the `@jbrems/logger` package to your npm project